Skip to main content

 • Apply a class already defined in the front-end design system.

-• Avoid inline CSS values (colors, spacing, pixel dimensions).
+• Avoid inline CSS values (colours, spacing, pixel dimensions).

 • Use semantic tags combined with classes when necessary.